openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 Other than that, when implementing the kernels, you can try the methods from the previous chapter to understand actual contribution and, if any custom kernel is in the hotspots, optimize that.

-### Few Device-Specific Tips <a name="device-specific-tips"></a>
+### A Few Device-Specific Tips <a name="device-specific-tips"></a>

 -	As already outlined in the <a href="#cpu-checklist">CPU Checklist</a>, align the threading model that you use in your CPU kernels with the model that the rest of the Inference Engine compiled with.
 -	For CPU extensions, consider kernel flavor that supports blocked layout, if your kernel is in the hotspots (see <a href="#performance-counters">Internal Inference Performance Counters</a>).
 Since Intel MKL-DNN internally operates on the blocked layouts, this would save you a data packing (Reorder) on tensor inputs/outputs of your kernel.
-For example of the blocked layout support, please, refer to the extensions in the `<OPENVINO_INSTALL_DIR>/deployment_tools/samples/extension/`.
+For example of the blocked layout support, please, refer to the extensions in the `<OPENVINO_INSTALL_DIR>/deployment_tools/samples/extension/` directory.

 ## Plugging Inference Engine to Applications <a name="plugging-ie-to-applications"></a>